“The good thing about science is that it’s true whether or not you believe in it.”

 The Energy – Climate Connection

-Our thirst for energy is one of the most significant factors in anthropogenic GHG emissions because it releases carbon that’s been sequestered beneath the Earth’s surface for hundreds of millions of years.
+Our demand for energy is one of the most significant factors in anthropogenic GHG emissions because it releases carbon that’s been sequestered beneath the Earth’s surface for hundreds of millions of years.
 Taken together, these fossil fuels—coal, oil, and natural gas—contain gigatons of carbon, and burning these fuels for heating, electricity, and transportation puts all that carbon back into the carbon cycle.

 In addition to the carbon contained in the fossil fuels, the processes of extraction, transmission, and distribution add to their GHG emissions.
 Even natural gas, which has less carbon than other fossil fuels, releases methane (CH4) into the atmosphere at every step of the production and distribution process: the drilling site, pipelines, and compressor stations.
 Methane is a more powerful GHG than carbon dioxide, so these fugitive emissions, added to the CO2 from combustion, make the total carbon footprint for natural gas comparable to burning coal.

 Some say nuclear power is the answer.
 While it’s true that existing nuclear power plants do not generate significant greenhouse gas emissions (GHG) in operation, the construction of a new plant has an enormous climate impact that takes decades to offset.
 In addition, the mining, refining, and transport of nuclear fuel, including ‘spent’ fuel, do create GHG emissions.
 Comprehensive Life Cycle Analysis processes can help measure multiple impacts throughout the process.
 Alternative energy sources also have life-cycle impacts, of course, but preliminary analyses suggest their impacts are far less than those from nuclear power.

 But how can we meet our energy needs without fossil fuels?